Constraining the Cosmic Baryon Distribution with Fast Radio Burst Foreground Mapping: Density Reconstructions

 Since it is the goal of this paper to carry out Fisher parameter forecasts, it is necessary to check whether the distribution of the reconstructed \dmigm{} from the \argo{} realizations reflect the uncertainty of the line-of-sight integrated density.
-To do this, we compute the pull distribution, $(\mathrm{DM_{igm,argo} }- \mathrm{DM_{igm,true}})/\sigma_\mathrm{argo}$.
-If the scatter of the \argo{} realizations accurately reflect the true error in our estimate of \dmigm{}, then the pull should be distributed as a Gaussian with a standard deviation of 1.
-Instead, we find the pull distributions of $\mathrm{DM_{igm,argo} }$ have standard deviations of 1.63 and 1.55 for Volume 1 and Volume 1+2, respectively.
-To ensure an accurate Fisher forecast, we therefore broaden the $\mathrm{DM_{igm,argo} }$ distributions of each sightline around its median by the aforementioned factors of 1.63 and 1.35.
-This rescales the scatter in each sightline as to be accurate representations of the uncertainty in the \dmigm{} measurement from the foreground galaxy redshift measurement.
+To do this, we compute the {``pull''} distribution, $(\mathrm{DM_{igm,argo} }- \mathrm{DM_{igm,true}})/\sigma_\mathrm{argo}$.
+If the scatter of the \argo{} realizations accurately reflects the true error in our estimate of \dmigm{}, then the pull should be distributed as a Gaussian with a standard deviation of 1.
+We find the pull distributions of $\mathrm{DM_{igm,argo} }$ to be approximately Gaussian, but with standard deviations of 1.63 and 1.55 for Volume 1 and Volume 1+2, respectively. {There is a small skew to the pull distributions, with slightly more outliers at negative values where $\mathrm{DM_{igm,argo} }$ is underestimated relative to $\mathrm{DM_{igm,true}}$.
+This suggests that the \argo{} reconstructions do not currently recover the full amplitude in some of the density peaks.
+In an actual likelihood analysis on real data, this would need to be corrected to avoid biasing the results.
+For the purpose of our subsequent Fisher forecast, however, we will treat the pull distribution as Gaussian} but broaden the $\mathrm{DM_{igm,argo} }$ distributions of each sightline around its median by the aforementioned factors of 1.63 and 1.35.
+This rescales the scatter in each sightline as to be more accurate representations of the uncertainty in the \dmigm{} measurement from the foreground galaxy redshift measurement.

 We illustrate the efficacy of the \argo{} reconstructions in Figure~\ref{fig:dm_vs_z}, which shows the global $\langle \dmigm \rangle$ as well as its central 95\% distribution (i.e.\ the range between the 2.5th and 97.5th percentiles of the distribution), as a function of FRB redshift.
 We also show as crosses the \dmigm{} corresponding to some randomly selected sightlines at $0.1<z<0.8$ selected from the lightcones.
 The error bars show the corresponding constraints on those sightlines obtained by applying \argo{} on the foreground spectroscopic surveys described in Section~\ref{sec:specmocks}.
 The \argo{} reconstructions are effective in bracketing the true \dmigm{} to within an uncertainty that is $\sim 2-3\times$ smaller than that from cosmic variance.
 The efficacy does appear to degrade somewhat toward the higher-redshift end ($z\gtrsim 0.7$), with broader errors as well as catastrophic failures where the reconstructed range falls outside the true value.
 There is ongoing work to improve the performance of \argo{}, but in the meantime we will proceed with assuming this performance for our Fisher forecasts.